VdustR/g2d.js/packages/doc/docs/index.md

 ## g2d Online

-We also provide a online tool to help you transform the `.gitignore` to `.dockerignore` easily.
+We also provide an online tool to help you transform the `.gitignore` to `.dockerignore` easily.

 [🚀 Go to the online tool](./online)